 Black Friday 2018 UK – What is Black Friday?

-It’s really risen in prominence in the UK, far surpassing traditional sale dates like Boxing Day or the famous January sales, with a vast array of bargains and discounts to be had across practically anything you could want.
+If you’ve somehow managed to miss out on the madness of Black Friday so far, you’re in for a real treat.
+Essentially, Black Friday has become the biggest sales period in the calendar.
+It’s really risen in prominence in the UK, far surpassing traditional sale dates like Boxing Day or the famous January sales.
 It’s an opportune time to stock up on gifts before Christmas.

 The event has also been known for some of its big controversies in the past.
 Picture stampedes as people rush into stores and fights over bargain TVs.
-The good news is that you can avoid this by shopping online, but even online has had its share of problems with websites crashing under the load in the past and Black Friday sales being called off completely by certain retailers (hello Marks & Spencers).
+The good news is that you can avoid this by shopping online, but even online has had its share of problems with websites crashing under the load of traffic and Black Friday sales being called off completely by certain retailers.

 Related: Origin of Black Friday